CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module ISMS.1 Sicherheitsmanagement.md

 Information security is an important factor for success in order to fulfill the goals and tasks of a company or public authority.
 Information security is not a one-time project, but a continuous process that must be anchored as such in all business processes and the minds of all employees.
 The security process must be initiated, established and controlled by the authorities or company management.
 First, adequate security objectives and an information security strategy must be established.
 In addition to the strategic key statements, conceptual requirements must be developed and the organizational framework created to enable the proper and secure handling of information within all business processes of the company or the authority.

 The security objectives should be carefully determined at the beginning of each security process.
 Otherwise, there is a risk that security concepts will be developed that do not meet the information security requirements of the authority or the company.
 The information security methodological planning helps to achieve the basic goals and tasks of a company or a public authority.
 The basis for the definition of the security objectives is therefore the general objectives of the institution as well as the essential business processes and information.
 Adequate and achievable security goals are a prerequisite for all further steps in the security process.
 The goals must be realistic, practical, convincing and understandable.
-In the context of the security concept, this can then be used to derive the protection required by the individual information, business processes, applications, IT components and networks, and which security measures must therefore be implemented.
+From this, the security concept can then be used to derive the protection required by the individual information, business processes, applications, IT components and networks, and which security measures must therefore be implemented.

 When implementing security measures, a compromise between cost and effort usually has to be found.
 It should therefore be transparent which information and business processes contribute to the performance of the task and what value is assigned to them in order to formulate appropriate security goals.

 The security objectives must be borne and held responsible by the management of the company or the authorities.
 They should be developed and documented by the information security management team with the involvement of senior management.
-Depending on the organizational structure, it is advisable to include the heads of larger business units (eg department heads or area managers) in the consultations.
+Depending on the organizational structure, it is advisable to include the heads of larger business units (eg department heads or area managers) in the deliberations.

 A detailed description of how and in which depth the security strategy and objectives should be recorded can be found in the BSI standard 100-2 Approach to IT-Grundschutz.
 Security objectives and strategy need to be reviewed regularly to see if they are up to date and appropriate.
 In particular, changes in basic conditions, business processes or the IT environment, the security objectives and strategy must be reviewed and possibly adjusted.